spryker/spryker-docs/docs/scos/dev/setup/install-spryker/install-the-prerequisites/install-docker-prerequisites-on-linux.md

 ## Next steps

 See [Choosing an installation mode](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/choosing-an-installation-mode.html) to choose an installation mode.
-If you've already selected an installation mode, follow one of the guides below:
+If you've already selected an installation mode, follow one of the guides:
 * [Installing in Development mode on MacOS and Linux](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-development-mode-on-macos-and-linux.html)
 * [Installing in Demo mode on MacOS and Linux](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-demo-mode-on-macos-and-linux.html)
 * [Integrating Docker into existing projects](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/integrating-the-docker-sdk-into-existing-projects.html)